Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that disabled for Guests.

 Anglo-Saxon Chronicle.
 1070.
 Earl Baldwin (age 40) also died, and his son Arnulf (age 15) succeeded to the earldom.
 Earl William (age 50), in conjunction with the king of the Franks (age 17), was to be his guardian; but Earl Robert (age 37) came and slew his kinsman Arnulf and the earl, put the king to flight, and slew many thousands of his men.

-Note 4.
-Arnulf rather than Baldwin, III, Count of Flanders, eldest son of Baldwin VI, brother of Robert the Frisian who he fought at the Battle of Cassel.
+Note 2.
+It was Arnulf, Count of Flanders, son of Baldwin VI Count of Flanders that was killed by his uncle Robert the Frisian at the Battle of Cassel.

 Chronicon ex Chronicis by Florence and John of Worcester.
 17th February 1070.
 By the advice of William (age 50), earl of Hereford, and some others, king William (age 42), during Lent [17th February], caused all the monasteries of England to be searched, and the money deposited in them by the richer sort of the English, for security against his violence and rapacity, to be seized and carried to his own treasury.